khushi280/ci-cd-Project/README.md

 🚀 CI/CD Pipeline for Automated Software Development This project sets up a CI/CD pipeline to automate the process of building, testing, and deploying software applications.
-By using a combination of powerful tools and services, this pipeline aims to streamline software development by reducing manual intervention, increasing deployment frequency, and enhancing software quality.
+By integrating powerful tools and services, this pipeline streamlines software development by automating repetitive tasks, increasing deployment frequency, and enhancing software quality.

 📋 Overview
 A CI/CD (Continuous Integration/Continuous Deployment) pipeline is a set of automated processes used to build, test, and deploy applications.
-This pipeline integrates multiple stages to handle the software development lifecycle efficiently, ensuring that code changes are validated and deployed consistently and reliably.
+The pipeline integrates multiple stages to handle the software development lifecycle efficiently, ensuring that code changes are validated and deployed consistently and reliably.

 🔑 Key Features
 Automated Code Compilation: Automatically compiles the code whenever new changes are pushed.